SeanFromIT/blogv7/now.md

 **Personal Life:**
 * Spending time with my three kids; being there for them at their extracurricular activities as much as I can
 * Trying to fix up the house to get it ready to sell this spring
-* Househunting south of the Twin Cities, since Ireland still isn't working out
+* Relocating to Phoenix, since Ireland still isn't working out
 * Occasionally responding to [Feeney Genealogy Project](http://feeneygenealogy.com) requests for help and updating my own tree

 **Side Projects:**